cltl/aproof-icf-classifier/README.md

 This is a dummy repository.
 To run the docker:

-> docker run a-proof-icf-classifier roberta dummy_path_to_models <path to a csv input file> <name of the text column>
+> docker run a-proof-icf-classifier roberta dummy_path_to_models path-to-a-csv-input-file name-of-the-text-column

 An example of the input CSV file is given in the example folder.
+The text column is named "note_text".
 The output is saved in the same folder as csv file.

 #TODO
  The current code only reads the CSV and adds the columns with dummy level.
 This will be soon replaced by the real model.